Jurors acquit ex-Tennessee football players in rape trial

 "I am so grateful to the jury for their work and their service to our community, and I'm grateful for their seeing the truth, (that) Michael Williams is not guilty and has never been guilty of this crime," Eldridge said.
 "He's looking forward to moving on with his life."

-Prosecutors made the Tennessee football program's influence over the Knoxville community and Johnson's status as a local celebrity back in 2014 major elements of their case.
+Prosecutors made the Tennessee football program's clout and Johnson's local celebrity status major elements of their case.
 During her closing argument Friday afternoon, Knox County Assistant District Attorney General Leslie Nassios described the defendants as "entitled men, used to getting their way, coddled, idolized men who weren't used to hearing the word, 'No.'"

-Eldridge countered that Williams and Johnson were being prosecuted despite a lack of evidence because they're former Tennessee football players.
-Stephen Ross Johnson said Nassios made an "emotional" argument "because they don't have evidence."
+Eldridge countered that Williams and Johnson were being prosecuted despite a lack of evidence because they are former Tennessee football players.
+Stephen Ross Johnson, who represents Johnson but isn't related to him, said Nassios made an "emotional" argument "because they don't have evidence."

 Defense lawyers argued that the woman had consensual sex with both men at the same time and then lied, claiming she had been raped.
 Stephen Ross Johnson said the woman was "locked into a lie" that had spun out of control.

-Note: This story has been corrected to show that the woman acknowledged having consensual sex with Johnson, not Williams, on two occasions prior to the night of Johnson's party.